suzukiplan/vgsasm/README.md

 We provide an [Extension for Visual Studio Code](https://github.com/suzukiplan/vgsasm-extension) that supports struct and enum input assistance.

-_Future support to allow installation from Visual Studio Code is under consideration._
+Search for `vgsasm` in the Visual Studio Code marketplace and install it.

 ## Usage